 You’ve scrimped, you’ve sacrificed, you’ve brown bagged your lunch all year in order to build up your nest egg.
-Now it’s time to get the most out of your savings with a High-Yield Savings Account.
+Now it’s time to get the most out of your savings with a high-interest Savings Account.

 - It’s free.
-There are no minimum balance requirements and no fees.* It’s just a great place to stash cash and earn high interest on it, whether that’s your first $500 toward a rainy day fund or your $2,500 tax refund.
+There are no minimum balance requirements and no account fees.
+It’s just a great place to stash cash and earn high interest on it, whether that’s your first $500 toward a rainy day fund or your $2,500 tax refund.

 - It’s easy.
 Your Varo Savings Account is attached to your Varo Bank Account.
 You can move money from your Bank Account into your Savings Account as much as you like.

 - It’s automatic.
 When you turn on Save Your Change, we’ll round up every transaction you make and transfer the difference from your Varo Bank Account into your Varo Savings Account.
 With Save Your Pay, we’ll automatically sweep a percentage of each direct deposit into savings.

 Why are Varo’s rates so awesome (and some big bank rates so dismal?)

 Great question.
 We offer great rates to our customers for a few reasons.